Memorial details

 Denomination: Undefined

-A triptych in oil on canvas within wooden frames and reinforced glass.
-Central panel depicts a classical scene with roman portico and figures representing Faith, Justice, Charity, Fortitude and Hope.
+- A triptych in oil on canvas within wooden frames and reinforced glass.
+Central panel depicts a classical scene with Roman portico and figures representing Faith, Justice, Charity, Fortitude and Hope.
 Children of the present generation are seated at the feet of the figure of Charity.
-They are supported by heroes, martyrs and warrior saints, with names of the fallen on a tablet in the foreground; left panel depicts a group of soldiers in different uniforms in the field of battle with the night sky illuminated by a burning church in the background; right panel depicts a group of women at home with the night sky illuminated by the moon behind a church tower.
+They are supported by heroes, martyrs and warrior saints, with names of the fallen on a tablet in the foreground; left-hand side panel depicts a group of soldiers in different uniforms in the field of battle with the night sky illuminated by a burning church in the background; right-hand side panel depicts a group of women at home with the night sky illuminated by the moon behind a church tower.

 Total names on memorial: 56